rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<ApplicationCacheQuota value="20000"/>

 ### ApplicationCachePath
 Path to an existing directory to store Application Cache data.
+Only supported on Windows Mobile/CE using the Zebra Webkit.

 **Possible Values**